chrishalcrow/Skyrmions3D.jl/paper/paper.md

  - the physical parameters $m_\pi$, $F_\pi$, $e$, and
  - boundary conditions determing how the Skyrme field is to be treated at the edge of the grid.

 Explicit formula for skyrmion fields which attain the minimal energy are not known, and so one must work with well-motivated approximations.
-Two common approaches to skyrmions motivated by the study of other topological solitons are the rational map approximation (motivated by monopoles) and the Atiyah-Manton or ADHM approximation (motivated by instantons): both are implemented in `Skyrmions3D.jl`.
+Two common approaches to skyrmions arising from the study of other topological solitons are the rational map approximation (motivated by monopoles) and the Atiyah-Manton or ADHM approximation (motivated by instantons): both are implemented in `Skyrmions3D.jl`.
 In addition, `Skyrmions3D.jl` has been written in a flexible manner such that it is simple to implement new approximation within the existing framework, see for example [@Cork2025].

 Given skyrmions there are a variety of ways to manipulate them:
  - one can translate and (iso)rotate them, for example by sending $U(x)$ to $U(x-x_0)$ when translating by fixed $x_0 \in \mathbb{R}^3$, and
  - one can combine two skyrmions via the product ansatz.
-Moreover, there are a variety of properties of skyrmions which one may naturally wish to compute, such as the total energy, or visualisations of the skyrmion baryon density. `Skyrmions3D.jl` has the ability to compute a large number of such properties which are commonly used, and supports interactive plotting via `Makie`.
+Moreover, there are a variety of properties of skyrmions which one may naturally wish to compute, such as the total energy, or visualisations of the skyrmion baryon density. `Skyrmions3D.jl` has the ability to compute a large number of such properties which are commonly used, and supports interactive plotting via `Makie`. *Furthermore, the ability to export skyrmion fields for plotting with other software is supported*.

 Comprehensive documentation for `Skyrmions3D.jl` is provided via a webpage, including an API, examples of how to use key features, and guidance on requesting features or raising bug reports.
 In addition, this webpage provides a list of known publications which have used and cited `Skyrmions3D.jl`.

 While many of the underlying numerical methods are standard applications, there are notable exceptions which warrant special attention.
-The method used to approximate the holonomy of the instanton gauge field necessary for the Atiyah-Manton approximation is the only known implementation of [@Harland2023], developed specifically for application to skyrmions, but having wider applicability.
+The method used to approximate the holonomy of the instanton gauge field necessary for the Atiyah-Manton approximation is the only known implementation of [@Harland2023], developed specifically for the context of skyrmions, but having wider applicability.
 Moreover, the ODE solved to flow an approximate skyrmion towards the (locally) minimal energy configuration is "arrested Newton flow", a modification of gradient flow common to the field of topological solitons but less widely known, see [@Battye2002, @Gudnason2020].
 Finally, the colouring used in plotting of skyrmion baryon density is not merely used to provide contrast, but colours the surface using the value of the Skyrme field at that point in space via the Runge colour sphere as introduced in [@Manton2012].

 Future work on the package shall focus on allowing modification to the Skyrme action which make binding energies more realist, see for example [@Gudnason2020].